david-obrien/styleguide/_docs/Content/12-word-list.html.md

 **board**

-Always lower case unless it’s part of a proper title: so upper case for the Judicial Executive Board, but lower case for the DFT’s management board.
+Always lower case unless it’s part of a proper title: so upper case for the Judicial Executive Board, but lower case for a business's advisory board.

 **Brand names**

 Always spell and format brand names the way the brand spells and formats them.

-Avoid using branded or trademarked names if you don't need to - for example, 'You can complete this form on a tablet' rather than 'You can complete this form on an iPad.'
+Avoid using branded or trademarked names if you don't need to - for example, use 'You can complete this form on a tablet' rather than 'You can complete this form on an iPad.'

 **Brexit**